pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ProgressStepsIndicator.md

 ## How to use this control in your solutions

 - Check that you installed the `@pnp/spfx-controls-react` dependency.
 Check out the [getting started](../../#getting-started) page for more information about installing the dependency.
-- In your component file, import the `Accordion` control as follows:
+- In your component file, import the `ProgressStepsIndicator` control as follows:

 ```TypeScript
 import { ProgressStepsIndicator } from '"@pnp/spfx-controls-react/lib/ProgressStepsIndicator';